Trials and allegations involving Silvio Berlusconi: Corrupting a judge and false accounting on SME-Ariosto: not guilty

 At its outset, the trial SME-Ariosto involved both Cesare Previti and Silvio Berlusconi.
 Subsequently, a bill was approved by the Italian parliament, the so-called "Lodo Maccanico" act (also known as "Lodo Schifani", after the name of Renato Schifani, the lawyer of Berlusconi and now speaker of the Italian Senate who was also a member of parliament working on the law).
 This law guaranteed immunity to the five highest officers of the state (premier, president of the Republic, Senate's speaker, Deputy Chamber's speaker, Constitutional Court's president) during their period in office.
 To avoid complete suspension of the trial, the Court of Milan split it into two parts, one regarding Cesare Previti, the other Silvio Berlusconi.
 The Cesare Previti part of the trial resulted in a guilty verdict.
 In the other part (regarding Silvio Berlusconi) the Italian Prime Minister's innocence had still not been proven but the case had to be stopped because of the "Lodo Maccanico"' immunity act.
 On 16 April 2004, the Constitutional Court declared that the "Lodo Maccanico" violated articles n.
 3 and 34 of the Italian Constitution, therefore this immunity act was declared unconstitutional and the trial resumed.

 After 12 years of trial, Silvio Berlusconi was acquitted on 27 April 2007, because of art.530 comma 2 ("He didn't commit the fact", i.e. full acquittal).

 Tax fraud on Telecinco: not guilty

-Silvio Berlusconi has been indicted in Spain for charges of tax fraud and violation of anti-trust laws regarding the private TV network Telecinco.
+Silvio Berlusconi was indicted in Spain for charges of tax fraud and violation of anti-trust laws regarding the private TV network Telecinco.
 All the accused have been acquitted by the Spanish "Corte de Casacion" in July 2008.